vikramwani06/Notes_Application/notes.frontend/README.md

+# notes.frontend
+This is the front-end application designed with React and Redux

+## Folder Structure
+  ### `components`
+     NoteModal.js-> Modal for Creating a new Note and Editing the existing Note NotesTable.js -> Display the Grid of Notes on the front-end

+  ### `services`
+     notes.js-> Service to talk to the Web API using axios

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.